hrbhardwaj/AWS-Devops/README.md

 ## Now Go to the ECS service :

+Task is similar as Pod
+Service is similar as Deployment

 * Crate IAM Role to building connection Between ECR and ECS Fargate .
 * Create Task Defination to deploy your Image on Farget  [Serverless]
 * You have to provide the information that we usually give in our pod like image,port,env,vCPU,Memory etc